 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 Chinese Herbal Medicine

 We are pleased to offer access to a full array of traditional Chinese medicine including herbal medicine in our Alexandria office.
 If you are new to Chinese herbal medicine you probably have many questions.
 We invite to you read through all the material on this page and to contact us directly with additional questions.
 Even if you have past experience with the healing power of herbal medicine, we encourage you to read how our approach, training, dedication to quality ingredients and services may differ from your prior experience.

 Casey Corridan is an exceptionally well-qualified and experienced herbal medicine practitioner.
 She has extensive schooling in all traditional Chinese methods, including acupuncture and herbal medicine.

 Read more about Casey Corridan and her approach on her bio page.

-Traditional Chinese medicine is one of the oldest continuous systems of medicine in history, with recorded instances dating as far back as two thousand years before the birth of Christ.
+Traditional Chinese medicine is one of the oldest continuous systems of medicine in history, with recorded instances dating as far back 3,500 years.
 This is in sharp contrast to the American or Western forms of health care, which have been in existence for some 150 years.
 This highly effective medicine is widely known for treating almost any condition without side effects.
 Skillfully crafted herbal formulas treat many conditions in a natural way to cure disease, and to bring the body to balance and harmony.

 Casey does an excellent job explaining the whole process and answering your questions openly and honestly along the way.